google/oss-fuzz/docs/clusterfuzzlite/build_integration.md

 This file defines how to build binaries for [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target) in your project.
 The script is executed within the image built from your [Dockerfile](#Dockerfile).
-If you are familiar with `build.sh` files from OSS-Fuzz, they work exactly the same in ClusterFuzzLite.

 In general, this script should do the following:

-- Build the project using your build system with the ClusterFuzzLite's compiler.
+- Build the project using your build system with OSS-Fuzz's compiler.
-- Provide ClusterFuzzLite's compiler flags (defined as [environment variables](#Requirements)) to the build system.
+- Provide OSS-Fuzz's compiler flags (defined as [environment variables](#Requirements)) to the build system.
 - Build your [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target)
   and link your project's build with `$LIB_FUZZING_ENGINE` (libFuzzer).